 The firm welcomes applications from judicial clerks.
 Approximately one-third of our recent incoming classes have come to the firm after serving one or more judicial clerkships.
 We value the experience of clerkships and give credit for clerkships for compensation and seniority purposes.
 We also pay a competitive bonus to incoming clerks.

 Law Schools attending for OCIs in 2017:

-University of California-Berkeley, Boston College, Boston University, University of Chicago, Columbia, Cornell, Duke, Fordham, George Washington, Georgetown, Harvard, Howard, Michigan, Northwestern, Northeastern, NYU, University of Pennsylvania, Santa Clara, Stanford, Suffolk, University of California-LA (UCLA), University of California-Hastings, University of California-Davis, University of Southern California (USC), University of San Francisco, University of Virginia, Yale.
+University of California-Berkeley, Boston College, Boston University, University of Chicago, Columbia, Cornell, Duke, Fordham, George Washington, Georgetown, Harvard, Howard, Loyola Law School - LA, Michigan, Northwestern, Northeastern, NYU, University of Pennsylvania, Santa Clara, Stanford, Suffolk, University of California-LA (UCLA), University of California-Davis, University of Colorado- Boulder, University of Denver, University of Southern California (USC), University of Virginia, University of Washington, Yale

 Summer associate profile:

 We seek to hire an extraordinarily talented and diverse group of students whose academic and personal record of achievement demonstrates a commitment to excellence and who want to practice law at the highest and most demanding levels, while still enjoying lives enriched by public, professional and personal pursuits outside the firm.
 We have identified six competencies—commitment, confidence, oral communication, problem solving, teamwork and writing—that outline what constitutes outstanding performance at WilmerHale and are used to align our selection criteria and evaluations of candidates and summer associates with our expectations of attorneys.
 In addition, we seek individuals whose character, intelligence, judgment and training will inspire their colleagues and clients to have confidence in their advice and representation.